 Ground dried fruits of Mallotus philippinensis, sometimes called Lotus Tree.
 Use on protein fibres.
 Produces brilliant yellow and orange tones similar to Saffron.
 Pre-mordanting recommended.
 Use at 20-30% WOF for medium shades.
 TO USE: needs alkaline conditions: dissolve in warm water with Soda Ash at 3% WOG.
 Add wetted, premordanted fibre and simmer at 160-175°F for 1 hour.
 Cool, then rinse fibre in water with 1 cup of vinegar to neutralize the pH.
 Light & washfastness: very good.

-Dried roots of Rubia tinctoria, available ground or whole.
+Dried roots of Rubia tinctoria, ground but not into fine dust.
+We have been once again been able to source true Madder, not Indian Madder.
 Use on protein or cellulose fibres.
 Pre-mordanting recommended.
 A classic dye, giving dramatic reds, brick-reds to orange and coral.
 Use at 50-100% WOF (weight of fibre) for medium shades.
 TO USE: simmer in water below 185°F for 30 minutes.
 Cool overnight, then repeat simmer and strain.
 Add more water and enter pre-mordanted fibre.
 Hold below 158°F for one hour.
 Higher temperatures may produce browns rather than oranges or reds, so try to avoid bringing to a high simmer or boil.
 Ground madder is much easier to work with than the whole dried roots..
 Light and washfastness: excellent.